Musgrave Park Hospital bombing: Bombing

 On 2 November 1991, a Provisional IRA active service unit infiltrated a service tunnel connecting the Withers block, containing orthopaedic and children's wards and the Military Wing, and planted a device containing 20 lb of Semtex against steel security doors.
-The bomb exploded in the afternoon as several patients were watching a rugby game in a recreation area in the Military Wing, located directly beneath an operating theatre.
+The bomb exploded in the afternoon, being located directly beneath an operating theatre.
 The blast caused extensive damage to the building with walls buckled outwards and part of a staircase collapsing.
 Several small fires were also ignited.
-At first it was thought there had been a gas leak.
+Initially it was thought there had been a gas leak.

-Two soldiers were killed (Phil Cross, Royal Army Medical Corps, Craig Pantry, Royal Corps of Transport) and 11 other people were injured, among them a five-year-old girl and a baby of four months.
-The dead and injured were watching a rugby match on television in the Military Wing's social club.
+Two soldiers were killed (Phil Cross, Royal Army Medical Corps, Craig Pantry, Royal Corps of Transport) and 11 other people were injured, among them 9 members of the Army Medical Service, a five-year-old girl and a baby of four months.
+Many of the dead and injured were watching a rugby match on television in the Military Wing's social club.
 The children's ward and a creche were within a hundred yards of the military complex and children had to be evacuated after broken glass made their ward uninhabitable.